-The instant win games at Lottoland are sort of like scratchcards except much more involved with special features and elements of skill.
+The instant win games at Lottoland are like scratchcards except much more involved with special features and elements of skill.
 They have games that resemble Bejeweled as you try to break the bricks, other games based on trivia, and others such as Snakes and Ladders that resemble traditional board games.

 Each of these instant win games has a unique theme and style of play, but the end goal in all is to win serious cash.
 If you ever feel like taking a break from watching lottery results roll in, these games offer a more hands-on experience.

 Yet another way Lottoland differs from most lottery sites is the full-service casino it has on offer.
 The Lottoland casino is not just a few games added as an afterthought – this is a complete casino with slots, table games, video poker, and even live dealer games.

 In fact, we could fill an entire review dedicated just to the Lottoland casino if we had the time and space to do so here.
 We’ll keep this somewhat brief, but to give you an idea of how many games are on offer, here is the full list as of the time of this review:

-- 139 Slots: This includes advanced video slots, traditional reel slots and games themed after popular entertainment franchises such as Planet of the Apes.
+- 139 Slots: This includes advanced video slots, traditional reel slots, and games themed after popular entertainment franchises such as Planet of the Apes.
 Multiple software providers contribute to the games list, so you’ll find significant variation in terms of themes, graphics, and bonus features.